 CREDIT COURSES

-Students are required to select three of the following credit courses.
-Please select the three courses; 1 indicating first choice, 2 indicating second choice and 3 to indicate the course to serve as an alternate.
+Students are required to select four of the following credit courses.
+Please select the four courses; 1 indicating first choice, 2 indicating second choice, 3 indicating 3rd choice and 4 to indicate the course to serve as an alternate.